WenluValor/kernalEst/README.md

 # kernelEst
 boots.py (main program), including point and interval estimation.
 For now, only point estimation is ran.
+Interval estimation remains to change (the codes below regress_boots())

 data_1, data_2, data_3.py: generate data and provide true_f for evaluation.